 What is title work?

 Title work involves searching if the seller actually owns the property.
 It verifies the history of ownership of the property – who bought and sold it, and when, what judgement, taxes, mortgages and other liens are owed on the property.
-Once a buyer buys the property, a new title is issued in the buyer’s name and filed in the county court records.
+Once you buy the property, a new title is issued in your name and filed in the county court records.

 A title company or closing attorney, does the title work and acts as the closing agent in the deal, representing the buyer, seller and other parties involved in the real estate transaction – such as mortgage lender.
 It facilitates closings, issues title commitments and insurance policies and records paperwork.